 PROSPECTIVE AND CURRENT UNDERGRADUATE STUDENTS

-The college’s Office of Diversity Initiatives hosts a variety of programs for current and prospective undergraduates.
+The college’s Office of Student Success and Global Engagement hosts a variety of programs for current and prospective undergraduates.

 Join S.E.E.D.
 (Students in Education Enhancing Diversity).
 S.E.E.D. places emphasis on recruiting underrepresented students and creating opportunities for students enrolled in teacher education programs, while promoting mentorship, partnerships and leadership with the Purdue and West Lafayette community.

-The college has scholarships available for under-represented minority students.
+The college has scholarships available for under-represented students of diverse backgrounds.
 Check with your academic advisor for current information.

-Explore Purdue is a full-day campus visit program for minority students interested in Purdue.
+Explore Purdue is a full-day campus visit program for students of diverse backgrounds interested in Purdue.
 It’s open to all students in grades 8-11.

 At the undergraduate level, we offer courses like Multiculturalism in Education (EDCI 285), Multicultural Education (EDCI 585), and Community Issues and Application for Educators (EDCI 350) to broaden our students’ worldviews and prepare them to teach in a diverse environment.

-Speak with a student ambassador about their experience in the College of Education.
+Student ambassadors are available to speak with about their experience in the College of Education.